Changing Gears. In sailboat racing, change is continuous, you have puffs, lulls, lifts, headers, bad air, waves, tacks and so on.

-It’s rare that you can set the boat up and sail for too long without changing something, to go fast you must constantly adjust the trim of your boat and sails.
-We actually use many different settings to cover the full range of conditions in which we sail and to change from one gear to another, we usually have to make multiple adjustments.
+It’s rare that you can set the boat up and sail for too long without changing something.
+To go fast you must constantly adjust the trim of your boat and sails.
+We actually use many different settings to cover the full range of conditions in which we sail.
+To change from one gear to another, we usually have to make multiple adjustments.

-As an example, when you sail into a lull, you typically ease your mainsheet and bear off slightly and when the wind increases, you trim in and head up.
+As an example, when you sail into a lull, you typically ease your mainsheet and bear off slightly.
+When the wind increases, you trim in and head up.

-When you get a lull you don’t put a softer batten in the top pocket of your mainsail or change your mast rake, you might do these things when you set up on the beach when you expect light air, but they are not normally considered when changing gears.
+When you get a lull you don’t put a softer batten in the top pocket or change your mast rake.
+You might do these things when you set up on the beach but they aren’t normally considered when changing gears.

 An exception to this is of course if there has been a major change in the weather.

-In sailing it’s relatively easy to set your boat up so it will go fast in one particular condition, as long as the wind and waves remain constant, it’s not hard to zero in on the sail shape and other variables that get you to optimum upwind speed.
+In sailing it’s relatively easy to set your boat up so it will go fast in one particular condition.
+When the wind and waves remain constant, it’s easy to zero in on the sail shape and other variables.

 The problem is that conditions almost never stay constant.